The Oura ring has been reduced ahead of Black Friday

 Black Friday 2025 doesn’t land until 28 November but there are some deals to be had right now

-Smart rings have gone from novelty to necessity for many health-conscious folks in recent years, and Oura makes the best of the bunch: the Oura ring 4.
+Smart rings have evolved from novelty gadgets into must-have tech for health-conscious users in recent years, and Oura is leading the pack with the Oura ring 4.

 “It has the best sleep tracking of any wearable, with a lot of science to back it up.
 There are new features rolling out all the time, and it’s the best activity tracker I’ve found in a smart ring so far,” says senior tech critic Alex Lee.
-The device manages all of this while sitting discreetly on your finger, rather than taking up wrist real estate.
+All of this comes in a sleek, unobtrusive design that sits on your finger, leaving your wrist free for a watch or other accessories.

-This compact design will cost you, however.
-The Oura ring 4 currently comes in at £349, with an extra £5.99 monthly subscription fee needed to unlock all of its features.
+This compact, tech-packed design will cost you, however.
+The Oura ring 4 currently retails for £349, with an extra £5.99 monthly subscription fee needed to unlock all of its features.
 That’s why, if you decide this is the wearable for you, it can be worth waiting to snap one up in the Black Friday sales.

-Oura is yet to reveal whether its products will be discounted during this year’s sales event, but the brand has a notoriously fleeting relationship with price cuts.
-However, we’ll be keeping our ear to the ground and updating this page as soon as any offers are confirmed.
+Oura is yet to reveal whether its products will be discounted during this year’s mega-sales event, but the brand has a notoriously fleeting relationship with price cuts.
+However, we’ll be keeping our ear to the ground and updating this page as soon as we hear of any offers.

-In the meantime, Amazon is offering a discount on the Oura ring 4 ahead of Black Friday.
+In the meantime, Amazon has dished up a modest discount on the Oura ring 4 ahead of Black Friday.
 Keep scrolling for more details about the deal and how the device compares with the Oura ring 3.

 Oura ring 4: Was £349, now £319, Amazon.co.uk

-Discounts on Oura rings are rare, so this modest £30 saving at Amazon is worth considering.
-It may not be the greatest saving in the world, but it will pay for five months of Oura membership and grant you unfettered access to the many features on offer from the sleek wearable.
+Discounts on Oura rings are rare, so this modest £30 saving at Amazon is still worth considering.
+It may not be the biggest of reductions, but it will pay for five months of Oura membership and grant you unfettered access to the many features on offer from the sleek wearable.

 “The main benefit that the Oura ring 4 provides, compared with the gen 3, is improved durability, comfort and accuracy,” says senior tech writer Alex.
 “This isn’t a generational upgrade over the Oura ring 3, merely strengthening its position as the best smart ring out there for sleep tracking and recovery.”